reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 Finally, we invoke the send method by specifying a timeout interval.
 The `send` method is a blocking call so it is always advisable to set a timeout when calling this method.

 ### Sending with QueueMessagingTemplate
 The `QueueMessagingTemplate` contains many convenient methods to send a message.
-The destination can be specified as a `QueueMessageChannel` object created with a queue URL as in previous example or the queue name supplied as a primitive string.
+The destination can be specified as a `QueueMessageChannel` object created with a queue URL as in the previous example or the queue name supplied as a primitive string.

 We create the `QueueMessagingTemplate` bean in our configuration with `AmazonSQSAsync` client, which is available by default in the application context when using Spring Boot starters:
 ```java